chromium/chromium/docs/security/custom-tabs-faq.md

 between the embedding app and the browsing engine, and the app can normally only get very limited access to web page data and state.

-All considered, there are four parties to consider when evaluating Custom Tabs
-- the user, the embedding app, the web publisher, and the browser.
+All considered, there are four parties to consider when evaluating Custom Tabs: the user, the embedding app, the web publisher, and the browser.
 The native app chooses how they want to bring the web in their app, and users choose which apps to install and use.